EarthObservation/RVT_py/docs/blendingvis.rst

 The main class of the ``rvt.blend`` module for blending is ``BlenderCombination``, which has the list attribute ``layers`` where instances of class ``BlenderLayer`` are stored.
 In ``BlenderLayer`` instances in ``layers`` we store a specific visualization and its parameters for blending.

 The ``BlenderCombination`` class has the method ``render_all_images()``, which blends together all ``BlenderLayer`` instances (visualizations) in the ``BlenderCombination.layers`` list and outputs the blended image.

+You can always add as many layers as you want.

 ----